Gil Schwartz

 Gil Schwartz (May 20, 1951 – May 2, 2020), known by his pen name Stanley Bing, was an American business humorist and novelist.
 He wrote a column for Fortune magazine for more than twenty years after a decade at Esquire magazine.
 He was the author of thirteen books, including What Would Machiavelli Do? and The Curriculum, a satirical textbook for a business school that also offers lessons on the web.
 Schwartz was senior executive vice president of corporate communications and Chief Communications Officer for CBS.

 Early life and education

 Schwartz was born May 20, 1951, in New York City, and was raised in New Rochelle, New York.
 He earned a Bachelor of Arts degree in English and Theatre Arts from Brandeis University.

 Career

 After graduating from college, Schwartz intended to become a playwright.
 He was a co-founder of Next Move Theatre, an improv troupe based in Boston.
-Schwartz later landed a communications job at Westinghouse Broadcasting.
+Schwartz later landed a communications job at Westinghouse Broadcasting, where he worked for 14 years.
+In 1996, following CBS' merger with Westinghouse Broadcasting Group, Schwartz joined CBS as senior VP of communications.
+During his career, he was credited with advising many of CBS's senior executives.
+Following nearly 40 years at CBS, Viacom and Westinghouse Broadcasting, Schwartz retired in November 2018.